 Ms. Banks is our College and Career Counselor.
 Melanie is originally from Connecticut.
 She holds a B.A. in History from Marist College and graduated from the University of Connecticut with an M.A. in Educational Psychology and concentration in Counselor Education and Counseling Psychology.
 This is Melanie’s second year with Somerville Public Schools, and has recently become the new School Counselor for the Beacon Community after spending the last couple of years as a College and Career Counselor at Somerville High School.
 Outside of school, you can find Melanie exploring local community events.

-Ms. Eden has been the ELL (English Language Learner) School Counselor at Somerville High School since 2007 and speaks Spanish and Russian.
+Ms. Eden has been the MLE (Multilingual Learner Education) School Counselor at Somerville High School since 2007 and speaks Spanish and Russian.
 She received her bachelor’s degree in Science from McGill University and her Master’s degree in Educational Psychology from University of Arizona.
-Ms. Eden helped start the Community Service Club at Somerville High School in 2009 and now is the volunteer coordinator at SHS.
+Ms. Eden helped start the Community Service Club at Somerville High School in 2009 and then was the volunteer coordinator at SHS.
 She is now the only school counselor in SHS's first specialized community - Elm - focusing on meeting the needs of recently-arrived immigrant students and their families.
-In her free time, Ms. Eden loves to read, knits and crochets, enjoys a wide variety of watersports (in the summer), and volunteers regularly with Boston Cares.
-She is also working on learning two more languages.
+In her free time, Ms. Eden loves to read, volunteer, knit, and crochet, and spends most of her time with her two young sons.
+Follow her on social media: @school_counselor_eden (Instagram) and @ELLCounselor (Twitter).

 Ms. Kessler is the Director of College and Career Readiness for Somerville Public Schools.
 Melanie is originally from New Jersey.
 She holds a B.A. in Elementary Education and Human Development from Boston College and an M.Ed. in School Counseling from Suffolk University.
 Melanie began her career in Boston Public Schools as an elementary school teacher.
 After that, she spent five years at a non-profit organization in Boston that helped underserved students access and succeed in higher education.
 Melanie came to Somerville Public Schools in 2014 and is thrilled to be able to help Somerville High School students succeed in a variety of post secondary paths.
 Outside of school, she enjoys spending time with her husband and daughter.